maliMirkec/personal-website/site/articles/bookmarks-saves-hearts-stars-claps.md

 {% cldnry "search-bar-bookmarks_namh9b" "Search bar with bookmark suggestions." %}

 Since I am using only dozens of bookmarked links, I thought I could share the exported bookmark file with the community, before I clean them up.
 There are many interesting, useful, and not-so-useful links here.
-You could [download the file] or <a href="/bookmarks/browser/" target="_blank">see it in your browser</a>.
+You could <a href="/bookmarks/browser/" target="_blank">see it in your browser</a>.

 If you think this list is enormous, you should see the export from my Pocket application.
 In fact, <a href="/bookmarks/pocket/" target="_blank">you could see it here</a>.
 I started to save the links in 2012, and I stopped last year.
 During that time I have collected more than *two thousand* links.
 Some of them are outdated today, but some are evergreen.
 Some of them are rubbish, some of them are gold.
 The list is just too big to review it.
 The shocking part is that I have read a vast majority of those links. 😱